10205501431/10205501431.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: My self introduction
+subtitle: Why you'd want to go on a date with me
 ---

-My name is jiayi Hou and you can call me Joe as well.

-I have equipped with such skills:

-- Python
-- SQL
-- C++
+My name is Inigo Montoya.
+I have the following qualities:

-- I also have talented in :
+- I rock a great mustache
-- Data analytics
-- Business analytics
-- risk management
+- I'm extremely loyal to my family

-- What else do you need?
+What else do you need?

 ### My story